Mohakim231/lap-4-priject-client/README.md

 # Usage
 To use Pet Pal, visit https://pet-pal.onrender.com/ and follow these steps:

-1. Create an account with Pet Pal
+1. Create an account with Pet Pal.
-2. Create a profile for your pet
+2. Create a profile for your pet.
-3. Browse available services near your location using the map
+3. Browse available services near your location using the map.
-4. Connect with service providers in your area
+4. Connect with service providers in your area.